Wine & gastro trip

 You will meet your guide after breakfast and start another gastronomic adventure by going to the village of Fabci to visit a family farm.
 This family farm is situated in untouched nature and here you can see indigenous Istrian oxen Boškarin, being bred naturally and ecologically.
 This family is a proud owner of two, multiple prize winners in categories of obedience, beauty, weight and ploughing competition.
 Besides the oxen, you will have the opportunity to see other typical Istrian animals like goats, donkeys and sheep and an illustration of the production and use of indigenous farm tools and equipment.
 The hosts will offer some aperitif and home-made fritule or kroštule (typical deep-fried pastry).

 After leaving the farm, your guide will take you to visit another Istrian family with a long tradition in agro-tourism.
-They will let you in on a secret of making the Istrian pršut, a meat delicacy with a status of protected geographical origin that can be made only in continental Istria, in ideal climatic conditions, following the strict traditional method dating back centuries.
+They will let you in on a secret of making the Istrian pršut (similar to prosciutto), a meat delicacy with a status of protected geographical origin that can be made only in continental Istria, in ideal climatic conditions, following the strict traditional method dating back centuries.
 Here, you will visit the premises where pršut is made and taste some of their products made exclusively with natural ingredients, meat from the farm, self-propagating herbs and aromatic spices from the area.